Mountain America Credit Union Review: Members Get Rewarded

 - Mountain America is a good credit union — it's a finalist in GOBankingRates’ rankings of the Best Credit Unions of 2023, in fact — and it provides the same services as a bank.
 The difference is that credit unions are nonprofit, member-owned financial institutions, whereas banks are owned by corporations and/or shareholders.

 - Is Mountain America Credit Union FDIC insured?

 - Like most credit unions, Mountain America Credit Union deposits are insured by the National Credit Union Administration and backed by the full faith and credit of the U.S. government, up to $250,000 per depositor.

 - Like all credit unions, Mountain America is owned by its members.
 This means that it has no shareholders, so the profits generated by the credit union's operations are returned to its members in the form of lower loan rates and higher deposit rates.

 - Which states have Mountain America Credit Union branches?

 - Mountain America Credit Union has branches in Arizona, Idaho, Montana, Nevada, New Mexico and Utah.
 Members have access to over 50,000 ATMs nationwide.

 - Does Mountain America Credit Union offer free money for signing up for an account?

-- Mountain America Credit Union doesn't currently offer free money for signing up for an account, but its MyRewards program offers cash back for making loan payments and using mobile deposit and online bill pay.
+- Mountain America Credit Union does not offer free money for signing up for an account at the moment, but its MySelect Rewards program offers cash back for making loan payments, making debit or credit card transactions and using online bill pay.

-This content is not provided by Mountain America Credit Union.
-Any opinions, analyses, reviews or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by Mountain America Credit Union.
+Editorial Note: This content is not provided by Chase.
+Any opinions, analyses, reviews, ratings or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by Chase.